azharaftab1/Power-Bi-Dashboard/README.md

- Analysed Covud-19 Data And Created Dashboard Using Microsoft Power BI.
+ Analyzed Covid-19 Data And Created Dashboard Using Microsoft Power BI.
  Learnings-
  Data Collection & Preparation: Start by collecting COVID-19 data from credible sources and ensure it's cleaned and structured properly for analysis.